SegMatch: Segment based loop-closure for 3D point clouds: EXPERIMENTS

 \subsubsection{Results}

-In order to show the reproducibility of the localization, we perform 90 runs for each strategy and present the average results.
+In order to show the reproducibility of the results and because the computer load affects the locations at which localization is performed in each run, we perform 90 runs for each strategy and present the average results.
 The distance travelled between each localization is recorded and evaluated in a similar manner to \cite{linegar2015work}.
 Fig.~\ref{fig_relocalization_metric} shows the probability of travelling a given distance without successful localization in the target map.
 Specifically, this metric is computed as follows.

 Although \textit{RF\_eigen+shapes} is the most complex and computationally demanding strategy (see Table~\ref{tab_timing}), it never required more than 55 meters before successful localization, as compared to 67 and 88 meters for \textit{L2} and \textit{RF\_eigen} respectively.
-On the other hand, while \textit{L2} is the quickest strategy, it also made 14 false loop-closures, which could motivate further reduction of the operating point of 0.2 FPR.
+On the other hand, while \textit{L2} is the quickest strategy, it also made 14 false localizations, which could motivate further reduction of the operating point of 0.2 FPR.
 For the two random forest based strategies, the vehicle can successfully localize within 35 meters 95\% of the time.

 Finally, all segment matching methods clearly outperform the keypoint baseline which necessitated much more work to deliver positive results.
 Based on keypoint matching, we were not able to obtain an interesting number of true positives without allowing for some false positives.
 That is, on average over a one minute localization run, the baseline detected 5.23 true positive and 3.25 false positive localizations.